vikingeducation/prep_basics/test-yourself-answers.md

 #### SQL

 Abbreviation of Structured Query Language, and pronounced either see-kwell or as separate letters.
 SQL is a standardized query language for requesting information from a database.
 The original version called SEQUEL (structured English query language) was designed by an IBM research center in 1974 and 1975.
-SQL was first introduced as a commercial database systemin 1979 by Oracle Corporation.
+SQL was first introduced as a commercial database system in 1979 by Oracle Corporation.
 Although there are different dialects of SQL, it is nevertheless the closest thing to a standard query language that currently exists.

 *Contributed by [Mike Donnelly](https://github.com/SQLMD)*